Nihongo Online School

 Logical Educational Progression

 Explain how your previous academic experiences have prepared you for study in Japan and how the specific program you’ve chosen builds upon your existing knowledge.
+If you are switching fields or returning to study after a break, address this directly and honestly: explain what changed, what you learned in the interim, and why this new direction makes sense for your future.

 This coherent narrative helps officials understand that your study in Japan is a thoughtful next step in your educational journey.